gilligan-ees-3310/lab-05-assignment/README.md

 * Push the changes from your local git repository to GitHub.

-  The last changes that you push before the due date (9:00 AM Monday March 1) will be graded.
+  The last changes that you push before the due date (9:00 AM Wednesday March 2) will be graded.
 If you run into difficulty and need extra time, please contact Mr. de Wet or Prof. Gilligan.

 I advise using git to commit changes frequently as you work and push those